hbkworld/streaming-spec/dimensions.md

 To map a sequence of points that belong together, a signal might deliver an array of points.
 The number of points in the array is expressed by a meta information of the signal.

+Composed signal tell their array size in the meta information describing the signal.

 \pagebreak

 ## Examples

 ### A Voltage Sensor

-The signal has 2 dimensions
+The signal has 1 value dimension

+- The voltage is non-equidistant
+- Each value point carries the absolute voltage only

-- The time is equidistant.
+The time is equidistant.
 The device sends an initial absolute value.
-- The voltage is non-equidistant

-Each point carries the absolute voltage only

 ### A CAN Decoder

-- The time is non-equidistant.
+The signal has 1 value dimension.

 - The value is non-equidistant

-Each point carries absolute time and value
+The time is non-equidistant.
+Each value point is time stamped and carries the absolute value

 ### A Simple Counter

-The signal has 2 dimensions
+The signal has 1 value dimension

-- The time is non-equidistant.
+- The count value is equidistant, it runs in one directions
-- The count value is equidistant, it runs in one directions.
-The device sends an initial absolute value.
+- The device sends an initial absolute value.

-Each point delivers the absolute time only.
+The time is non-equidistant.
+There are absolute time stamps only, no value data

 ### A Rotary Incremental Encoder with start Position

-The signal has 2 dimensions
+The signal has 1 value dimension

-- The time is non-equidistant.
-- The angle is equidistant, it can go back and forth and gives an absolute start position when crossing a start position.
-No initial absolute value.
+- The angle is equidistant, it can go back and forth

-Each point delivers the absolute time stamp only
+- Absolute start position when crossing a start position.
+- No initial absolute value.

+The time is non-equidistant.
+There is an absolute time stamp for each points.
+The point itself contains no data.
 When changing the direction, delta meta information is resend for the angle dimension.

 ### An Optical Sprectrum

-The signal has 3 dimensions
+The signal has 2 value dimensions.
+A spectrum consists of an array of value points

-- The time is equidistant, there might be a absolute start when the frequency sweep begins.
-- The Frequency is equidistant, there is an abolute start when the frequency sweep begins.
+- The Frequency is equidistant, there is an abolute start value when the frequency sweep begins.
 - The amplitude is non-equidistant

-Each Point carries the absolute amplitude only
+- Value Each Point carries the absolute amplitude only

+There is a time stamp for each complete spectrum